NCERA_temp197: Agricultural Safety and Health Research and Extension

 Agriculture: A High-Risk Industry

-Agriculture is one of the most dangerous industries in the U.S. and worldwide, with a fatality rate at least six times higher than other industries combined.
-The leading causes of these fatalities often involve tractors, self-propelled farm machinery, confined spaces, falls, or contact with large animals.
+Agriculture is one of the most dangerous industries in the U.S. and worldwide, with a 2022 fatality rate of 18.2 per 100,000 workers as compared with an “all industry” average of 3.2/100,000 (National Safety Council, 2024; Weichelt et al., 2022).
+The leading causes of these injuries and fatalities often involve tractors, self-propelled farm machinery, confined spaces, falls, or contact with large animals (Li et al., 2022; Molina and Ríos-Osorio, 2020; Kica et al., 2020).
 Farmers, ranchers, farmworkers, and others working in agriculture face numerous health risks, including physical hazards such as loud noise, prolonged sun exposure, and equipment vibration; airborne toxins like manure gases, grain dust, pesticides, and fertilizers; and biological risks such as zoonotic diseases and pathogens.
-Agricultural producers and workers are also exposed to a range of stressors that significantly impact their well-being, including fatigue, distraction, suicide risk, and occupational hazards due to economic pressures.
+Agricultural producers and workers are also exposed to a range of stressors that significantly impact their well-being, including fatigue, distraction, suicide risk, and occupational hazards due to economic pressures (Rudolphi et al., 2020).

 Health and Safety Challenges